HYPR Affirm: Overview

 -

-Live chat and/or video with an assigned Approver
+Live chat and/or video with an assigned approver (including escalation paths)

 -

-Then assign one or more Approvers to verify the Requester.
-If you are using an Identity Provider, HYPR can ascertain the individual's immediate report-to (Manager) from there.
-If not, Approvers can be individually assigned to the flow.
+Then assign one or more approvers to verify the requester.
+If you are using an identity provider, HYPR can derive the individual's immediate manager from it.
+If not, approvers can be individually assigned to the flow.

 HYPR Affirm Events are logged in the Audit Trail tab; actual approvals and denials are logged in the Activity Log tab.